 Many people living with dementia experience agitation at specific times of the day or around certain activities.

-Pay attention to these episodes and try to discern their triggers.
+Please pay attention to these episodes and try to discern their triggers.
 Keeping a notebook can help you reflect on these patterns in quieter times.

 Is it mealtime, being in an unfamiliar setting, bathing or changing, or does it involve sundowning, a common symptom of agitation at the end of the day?

-Also investigate alternatives.
+Also, investigate alternatives.
 For example, if your loved one is highly agitated around mealtime, it might help to ask what she would like to eat.
 An unfamiliar meal might sometimes be upsetting.

 3) Find calming activities